sesa1504/STELLA/README.md

 Larger datasets used as Benchmark and to train artificial neural networks can be found here upon final publication of our paper.

 # Quick start guide
-To start the GUI, run `main.py`.
+To start the GUI, run `python main.py`.
 As a small tutorial, the processing of experimental data is exemplified below:

 1) **Preprocessing**
 - select `datasets/experimental.npz` as data file and click on `load data`